-I named this blog “2way supply chain” to try to describe its purpose of getting the word out on the Circular Economy.
+I named this blog “circular supply chains” to try to describe its purpose of getting the word out on the Circular Economy.
 This concept is best described by the Ellen MacArthur Foundation, a non-profit that is dedicated to accelerating the transition towards a Circular Economy.
 They have some major sponsors that recognize not just the environmental benefits but, also the financial benefits of this transition and I think they’re wise in their choice of this strategy.

 There are some multinational players that lobby against any action to address climate change and who can blame them really?
 If my bread and butter came from say, energy production, then I would probably be at odds with anyone promoting the need to change for the sake of our environment too.
 Money speaks volumes among most humans and, if you have to answer to shareholders and your paycheck depends on it, then I might be inclined to fight it myself but, at what price?